fin-hypergrid/core/jsdoc-tutorials/filter-api.md

 Instead of `FilterTree` in the above, you could use any object extended therefrom.
 You can also use another object entirely from any other filter module, so long as it supports the above essential API calls, instantiation, `setState`, `getState`, and the filter's main task, `test()`, which inspects each row in the result set, comparing it to the current filter expression (or "state") to determine if the row is to be included in the next grid render or not.

 Hypergrid includes a default filter object, called {@link DefaultFilter}, extended from [FilterTree]{@link http://joneit.github.io/filter-tree/FilterTree.html}.
-Whenever you point your grid at some new data (such as upon instantiation a new {@link Hypergrid} object or on a subsequent call to {@link behaviors.JSON#setData}), a call is made to the {@link Behavior#getDefaultFilter} method to instantiate a new default filter object for you.
+Whenever you point your grid at some new data (such as upon instantiation a new {@link Hypergrid} object or on a subsequent call to {@link behaviors.JSON#setData}), a call is made to the {@link Behavior#getNewFilter} method to instantiate a new default filter object for you.

 The application programmer has full control of the type of filter to use and how it is set up.
-You can override the `getDefaultFilter()` method to instantiate a `DefaultFilter` with your own specific options; or you may instantiate a different filter object entirely.
+You can override the `getNewFilter()` method to instantiate a `DefaultFilter` with your own specific options; or you may instantiate a different filter object entirely.
 Alternatively, you can instantiate a new filter at any time and hand it to the grid by way of the {@link Hypergrid#setGlobalFilter} method.

 ### Hypergrid's filter